kambiz1363/Apache-Kafka/README.md

 # Apache-Kafka
 ### What Is Kafka?
 It is generally used as a publish/subscribe messaging system, It allows us to publish and subscribe to a stream of records that can be categorized.
 Kafka is written in Java.
 It is often used in real-time streaming data architectures to provide real-time analytics.<p> Since Kafka is a fast, scalable, durable, and *fault-tolerant publish-subscribe messaging system*.</p>
+### kafka architecture
+kafka consists of cluster, storage, log and so producer and consumer data.
+It is distributed store, receives and send records on different nodes that called *brokers*.
+Brokers receive records from producers, assigns offsets to them, and commits them to storage.
+For this reason it needed Zookeeper.
+#### What Is Zookeeper:
+Zookeeper is a software project from the Apache Software Foundation that provides open source configuration services as well as synchronization services.
+Zookeeper Designed to build robust distributed systems so that programmers can meet their needs with a simple and understandable interface.
+* Zookeeper is used for:
+1. collector ellection

 ### How does it work?
 Applications (*producers*) send messages (*records*) to a Kafka node (*broker*) and messages are processed by other applications called *consumers*.
 Messages get stored in a *topic* and consumers subscribe to the topic to receive new messages.
 A topic is a category or feed name to which records are published.
 Topics in Kafka are always multi-subscriber; that is, a topic can have zero, one, or many consumers that subscribe to the data written to it.